Subscribe Today & Receive 15% Off

 Does Lion's Mane Lower Testosterone?

-No scientific evidence suggests that Lion's Mane mushroom lowers testosterone levels in humans.
-In fact, some evidence has indicated that it may positively affect testosterone levels.
+No scientific evidence suggests that Lion's Mane lower testosterone in humans.
+However, some evidence has indicated that it may positively affect testosterone levels.

 The mushroom influences the activity of the hypothalamus, which can, in turn, encourage testosterone production.
-Moreover, the mushroom can fight conditions that often lower testosterone levels, including diabetes, obesity, and poor sleep.
-While the mushroom does not directly increase testosterone levels, the correct dose of these fungi can put more testosterone in the bloodstream.
+Moreover, the mushroom can fight conditions that often lower testosterone, including diabetes, obesity, and poor sleep.
+While the mushroom does not directly increase testosterone, the correct dose of these fungi can put more testosterone in the bloodstream.

 Can I Take Lion's Mane Every Day?